 Our opinion?
 If you have $1,000 to spare, it might be worthwhile to sign up for this account just to enjoy the cheap GP visits and health screening.
 But it’s probably not worthwhile to try to deposit as much as you can just for the sake of the insurance, because in order to enjoy meaningful insurance protection you need high amounts of cash which could be better deployed elsewhere.

 UOB Lady’s Card + Savings Account promotions

-When you sign up for both the UOB Lady’s Savings Account and the UOB Lady’s Card, you get the chance to receive $150 worth of cash credit.
+When you sign up for both the UOB Lady’s Savings Account and the UOB Lady’s Card online, you get a complimentary Enhanced Health Screening package.